Subject: Welsh Baccalaureate (COMPULSORY)

 Location: Bryn Celynnog

-The central focus of the Welsh Baccalaureate at Key Stage 5 is to provide a vehicle for 16-18 year olds to consolidate and develop essential and employability skills.
-The qualification will help learners to prepare for their future by developing skills, attributes and behaviours valued by universities and potential employers.
+The central focus of the Welsh Baccalaureate at Key Stage 5 is to provide a vehicle for 16-18 year olds to prepare for their future by developing skills, attributes and behaviours valued by universities and potential employers.
 The emphasis in the Welsh Baccalaureate is on applied learning i.e. acquiring and applying a range of transferable skills.
-The Welsh Baccalaureate is based on a Skills Challenge Certificate alongside supporting qualifications.
-Both aspects must be met in order to achieve the over-arching Welsh Baccalaureate.

-The Welsh Baccalaureate is achieved by completing four skills challenges.
+The Advanced Skills Certificate consists of four challenges.
 Each challenge is internally assessed and externally moderated.
 The challenges have the following weightings:

 |Enterprise and Employability||20%|